Gowtham-app-developer/Android-Interview-Questions/CORE_JAVA.md

 ## What are anonymous classes?

-- An anonymous class is just what its name implies -- it has no name.
+- An anonymous class is just as its name implies it has no name.
-- It combines the class declaration and the creation of an instance of the class in one step.
-- Since anonymous classes have no name, objects can not be instantiated from outside the class in which the anonymous class is defined.
-- In fact, an anonymous object can only be instantiated from within the same scope in which it is defined.

-__Rules:__

-- An anonymous class must always extend a super class or implement an interface but it cannot have an explicit extends or implements clause.
-- An anonymous class must implement all the abstract methods in the super class or the interface.
-- An anonymous class always uses the default constructor from the super class to create an instance.
+- It should be used if you have to override method of class or interface.

 ```ruby
 MyButton.setOnClickListener(new Button.OnClickListener {